 Baker Tilly has recorded a video with the CEO and prepared a resource center to help organizations with stability and preparedness support for their employees, customers and supply chain.

 Baker Tilly is well positioned to negotiate and help with some key issues specifically affecting the medical device and pharmaceutical areas.
+They also have a great webinar series to help businesses.

 The Medical College of Wisconsin has prepared a “Business Continuity Considerations” PDF for businesses dealing with coronavirus concerns.